FuelLabs/sway-libs/standards/frc721/README.md

 ### `balance_of()`

-Returns he number of NFTs owner by an Identity.
+Returns the number of NFTs owned by an Identity.

 ### `is_approved_for_all()`